 Customer Notice of 9-1-1 and E9-1-1 Service Limitations

 PLEASE READ THIS NOTICE CAREFULLY.
-AS A USER OF TNC COMMUNICATIONS, Inc. (Herein “TNC”) SESSION INITIATION PROTOCOL (“SIP”) BASED VOICE OVER INTERNET PROTOCOL (“VOIP”) SERVICES, YOU ARE REQUIRED TO AGREE THAT YOU HAVE READ AND UNDERSTOOD THE LIMITATIONS ASSOCIATED WITH THE 9-1-1 AND E9-1-1 EMERGENCY SERVICES AVAILABLE THROUGH THE TNC CALLING SERVICES.
+AS A USER OF TNC COMMUNICATIONS, INC. OR ONE OF ITS FAMILY OF COMPANIES OR AFFILIATES (Herein “TNC”) SESSION INITIATION PROTOCOL (“SIP”) BASED VOICE OVER INTERNET PROTOCOL (“VOIP”) SERVICES, YOU ARE REQUIRED TO AGREE THAT YOU HAVE READ AND UNDERSTOOD THE LIMITATIONS ASSOCIATED WITH THE 9-1-1 AND E9-1-1 EMERGENCY SERVICES AVAILABLE THROUGH THE TNC CALLING SERVICES.
 IF YOU DO NOT AGREE, YOU ARE NOT AUTHORIZED TO USE ANY TNC CALLING SERVICES.

 Definitions: Terms capitalized when used within this document have the following meanings: